 Bonsai for beginners

 It does resemble a bonsai tree: the ficus ginseng.
 You can recognize it by its irregularly shaped aerial roots - gingseng is Chinese for 'carrot'.
-With its thick, jagged trunk and glossy, oval leaves, it is indeed like a miniature tree in the house.
-This Asian beauty is also very easy going and therefore a popular houseplant.
+With its thick, jagged trunk and shiny, oval leaves, it is indeed like a miniature tree in the house.
+This Asian beauty is also very easy to care for and therefore a popular houseplant.
 What is special is that the roots of this houseplant are grown in China and Malaysia, where they grow for about fifteen years.
 Dutch growers import the plant and grow it as a bonsai in a greenhouse.
 So the plant has already had a whole life before it steals the show in your terrarium!

 Australian magic bean

 Another special plant species is the castanospermum.
 Or as we prefer to call it: the Australian chestnut.
 It grows from large beans – and yes, they do resemble chestnuts.
 These beans protrude above the earth.
-And that makes this exotic seedling just a bit different than usual.
+And that makes this exotic seedling just a little different than usual.
 The glossy, deep green leaves also contribute to the ornamental quality.
 Fun fact: in the wild – and we mean in the tropical rainforest – these trees reach a height of fifteen meters!
-But don't worry, in your own plant terrarium this Australian attention grabber keeps a sweet little size.
+But don't worry, in your own plant terrarium, this Australian attention grabber keeps a sweet little size.

 Palm for thirsty travelers

 Finally, we would like to highlight the travelers tree, one of the most famous plants in Madagascar.
-Spectacularly, its petiolate leaves – which resemble banana leaves – grow in a fan shape.
+Spectacularly, its stalked leaves – which resemble banana leaves – grow in a fan shape.
 How did he get his nickname Traveler Tree?
 Because travelers used to survive by drinking the accumulated rainwater from the leaf axils of the plant.
 At least, that's what the old folktales tell.
 Also, its leaves would always have the same north-south orientation, allowing you to use the palm as a compass.
 In the Dana collection you will find this unique plant as a wallpaper circle.
 An eye-catcher with a special story!